suhasAkamai/cli-accessrevocation/README.md

 #### Usage of get-configlist Command
-This shows how to use get-configlist command to get the list of configurations associated with the blacklist.
+This shows how to use get-configlist command to get the list of configurations associated with the blocklist.
 ```
 $ akamai ar get-configlist -h
           [or]
 $ akamai ar get-configlist --help
-usage: akamai accessrevocation get-configlist [-h] [--output-type json/text] blacklistId
+usage: akamai accessrevocation get-configlist [-h] [--output-type json/text] blocklistId

 positional arguments:
-  blacklistId           blacklist for which associated configs needs to be retrieved
+  blocklistId           blocklist for which associated configs needs to be retrieved

 optional arguments:
   -h, --help            show this help message and exit